 Saqr Park is a perfect destination for a day out with the family, located on Airport Road in Ras Al Khaimah.
 It is the largest public park in Ras Al Khaimah and features an artificial lake with waterfalls where you can enjoy boating on pedal boats.

-Offering a plethora of activities like water rides, skate park, swings, climbing frames, and lots of other games for children as well as adults, this amusement park is sure to fill your family’s day with lots of excitement and fun.
+Offering a plethora of activities like water rides, skate parks, swings, climbing frames, and lots of other games for children as well as adults, this amusement park is sure to fill your family’s day with lots of excitement and fun.

 And if you’re looking for peace and relaxation, Saqr Park also has a lush green garden filled with date palm trees where you can tie a hammock and read a book or just indulge in the serene beauty of the park.